How to Season a Cast-Iron/Carbon Steel Wok: Seasoning, Cleaning and Maintaining Your Wok

 Wok Cooking Tips

 Invest in a good cast iron wok if you do any amount of Chinese cooking.
-Woks are practically indestructible - a good wok will last you a lifetime.
+Woks are practically indestructible - a good wok will last you for years to come.
 Happy woking!

 Payal Thakurani is a cooking instructor, consulting chef, and author of the popular Southeast Asian cookbook “Curries for the Soul”.
 Originally based in Shanghai China, chef Payal has been in the food industry since 2012, working in training and brand development in central kitchens.
 She was also the proud owner of a cooking school and several food brands in Shanghai.
 She now lives in Singapore and heads Commune Kitchen in Downtown Gallery, where she hosts affordable, hands-on cooking classes for all ages.